kplam624/Dojo-Finder/README.md

 To provide users with a data source that will help identify and locate a Martial Arts dojo that best meets their needs.

-Our focus for our first version is limited to the state of New Jersey, with the potential that future versions can expand to more states as desired.
+The focus for our first website version is limited to the state of New Jersey, with the potential that future versions can expand to more states as desired.

 ## Let's Get Started!